A jab from this critter’s curvy tail is painful, but it rarely causes an allergic reaction.

-Most people will have only minor problems, like pain, swelling, numbness, and tingling at the site of the bite.
-You can use ice to bring down the swelling.
-Take an antihistamine or use a hydrocortisone cream to relive swelling and itching.
+You might have minor problems, like pain, swelling, numbness, and tingling at the site.
+Put ice on the area to bring down the swelling.
+Take an antihistamine or use a hydrocortisone cream to ease inflammation and itching.

-Wear gloves when working in the yard, lifting rocks and logs, and when collecting firewood.
+- Put on gloves when you work in the yard, lift rocks and logs, or collect firewood.

-Shake out shoes before putting them on, particularly if you have left them outside or in a basement or garage.
+- Shake out your shoes before you put them on, especially if you've left them outside or in a basement or garage.